Social Media Addiction Trial Verdict Update -- Meta and YouTube Found Liable, $6 Million Awarded, Both Companies Appealing

 By Steve Levine

 On March 20, 2026 — the sixth day of deliberations — jurors in Los Angeles sent Judge Carolyn Kuhl a question about how to fill out the verdict form for "compensatory damages and claim of punitive conduct."
-To reach that question, the jury would have had to first determine that one or both companies were liable.
-In other words, the jury appears to have already found that Meta and/or YouTube are responsible for harming the plaintiff, and they are now deciding how much to award.
+To reach that question, the jury had to first determine that one or both companies were liable.
+Five days later, on March 25, the jury delivered the $6 million verdict described above.

 The case is KGM v.
 Meta Platforms, Inc. & YouTube LLC, being tried in Los Angeles Superior Court.
 It is the first bellwether trial in a massive wave of litigation alleging that social media platforms were deliberately designed to be addictive to children and teenagers.